-1. Paying interest is painful.
-Really, really painful
+Listen up, kids: Paying interest is painful.
+Really, really painful.

-Let’s be real: making monthly credit card payments isn’t fun.
-But the pain (literally) compounds when you top off your monthly bill with interest payments.
-With many credit cards carrying an interest rate above 12%, missing even one payment can result in a large (and painful) interest payment.
+Let’s be real: Making monthly credit card payments isn’t fun.
+But the pain compounds (literally) when you’re paying interest on top if it.
+With many credit cards carrying an interest rate above 12% or missing even one payment can result in a large (and painful) interest payment.

-3. Credit can offer greater protections against fraud
+3. Credit cards offer greater protections against fraud

 4. Credit doesn’t build itself

 This one may sound annoyingly similar to Mom’s “the bed won’t make itself” shtick.
 But really, credit doesn’t build itself.
 Be proactive.
 A good credit score can save you a lot of money in the long run.
 For instance, strong credit can help you lock down lower interest rates and empower you to make large financial decisions like applying for a mortgage (when it makes sense!).
 A smart way to begin building your credit is to start soon and start small.
 Make small purchases using a credit card and then immediately pay them off.
 Better yet, start with a secured credit card.
 This “small beans” approach to minor, easily paid purchases can help build good credit habits early on.

 5. Credit limits aren’t “suggestions” (and a 30% credit utilization rate goes quickly)

 Opening that first credit card can often be confused with a windfall.
 But being approved for a $2,500 credit line doesn’t mean you have $2,500 at your beck and call.
 In fact, credit bureaus recommend that you stick below a 30% credit utilization rate.
 That means spending only up to 30% of your credit line.
 To avoid maxing out your credit (or spending above your means), be deliberate in the way you use your credit card for purchasing.
 Additionally, approach every purchase with a game plan by asking, “What’s my timeline for paying this loan back?
 Is it realistic?”

 6. A financial philosophy can help make, or break, your credit score